Education in India

 Step 3

-After completion of 2-3 years of M.D.(Medicine) course and getting the requisite registration from Medical Council of India the budding Rheumatologist can get jobs in reputed Government and Private Hospitals like AIIMS, PGI etc. Rheumatologist with good entrepreneurial skill can also open their own Clinic and provide treatment to the patients.
+After completion of 2-3 years of M.D.(Medicine) course and getting the requisite registration from Medical Council of India, the budding Rheumatologist can get jobs in reputed Government and Private Hospitals like AIIMS, PGI etc. A rheumatologist with good entrepreneurial skill can also open their own Clinic and provide treatment to the patients.

 Rheumatologist Job Description

-Rheumatologist job description include diagnose and treatment of diseases affecting their muscles, joints and bones like arthritis as well as diseases such as lupus fibromyalgia, osteoporosis and fibromyalgia which are largely caused by malfunctioning of immune system of human being.
+Rheumatologist job description includes diagnose and treatment of diseases affecting their muscles, joints and bones like arthritis as well as diseases such as lupus fibromyalgia, osteoporosis and fibromyalgia which are largely caused by malfunctioning of the immune system of human being.

 Rheumatologist Salary